 By Louise jaques, Hotwire

-Chances are you may not have paid much attention to printed construction wraps – but walking down any urban street these days, there’s probably a range of different printed wraps covering jobsites’ scaffolding.
+Chances are you may not have paid much attention to printed construction wraps.
+However, walking down any urban street these days, there’s probably a range of different printed wraps covering jobsites’ scaffolding.

 “People don’t want to see ugly scaffolding.
-Printed wraps work so the jobsite has the least visual impact to the community.
+Printed wraps allow the jobsite to have the least visual impact to the community.
 We are seeing local councils driving for it more and more, as they have stricter policies around what can and can’t be done with the visual aspects of jobsites,” he says.

-Doenicke believes that from a community perspective, printed wraps are important because they make a person feel better about where they’re living.
+Doenicke believes that from a community perspective, printed wraps are important because they make a person feel better about where they live.
 From a builder and developer perspective, a designed wrap can lend them a heightened legitimacy.

-“If you were 100 metres down the road, you couldn’t tell it was a printed wrap at all.
+“If you were a hundred metres down the road, you couldn’t tell it was a printed wrap at all.
 And that was during a year and a half of construction.”

 More to Prints than Design

 Separate to the benefits from a design and visual perspective, printed wraps on construction sites can assist with advertising.
-New developments can elect to advertise their offering across the printed wrap, or demonstrate their commitment to a particular cause.
-Doenicke says this can include a developer wishing to portray their patronage of local art, by showcasing the artwork on the wrap, or to demonstrate their dedication to eco and green causes.
+New developments can elect to advertise across the printed wrap, or demonstrate their commitment to a particular cause.
+Doenicke says this can include a developer wishing to show their patronage of local art by showcasing an artwork on the wrap, or to demonstrate their dedication to eco and green causes.

 “We are seeing development companies putting more effort and time into investing in printed wraps as a genuine outdoor media component, or as part of their marketing campaign, incorporating development slogans and logos to build brand awareness during the build,” he says.

 “It’s essential that printed wraps are installed correctly,” Doenicke says.
 “It’s not about simply sticking it up with cable ties.
-These wraps have to handle 100 kilometre per hour winds, and on high-wind areas such as docking areas, this is crucial for the safety of the jobsite.”
+These wraps have to handle a hundred kilometre per hour winds, and on high-wind areas such as docking areas, this is crucial for the safety of the jobsite.”